jaegerwells/MSDS422/README.md

  We also wanted to initially look at the count of popular vs. unpopular over different channels on Mashable.
 Lifestyle, Business, Social Media, and Tech are more popular vs. Entertainment and World are more unpopular.

 ## Feature Engineering

 One of the key things that we noticed through also through the EDA process was that there were not many strong correlations to the target variable "shares"; which is the target for number of times an article was shared.
 This coupled with the number of significant outliers in the distribution of the data set.
 We performed a Yeo-Johnson transformation to the variables in order to normalize distribution in order to handle the negative values within the dataset (Hvitfeldt 2024), as well as mitigating the impact of the outliers within the dataset.

 # Methodology and tools used in the process
 ## Tooling

 We have primarily been able to utilize a Python (Jupyter) to conduct our code and utilizing Python libraries such as Pandas, Numpy, Scikitlearn, and Seaborn in the aid of conducting this analysis.
 We have used Github as a repository for the project to aid in providing a total solution as well as version control as we work in a distributed space.
 By enabling the analysis to run in a virtual environment helps for reproducibility if other people would like to replicate and run our analysis on their own systems.

 ## Hardware

-the primary hardware that we have utilized have been our respective CPU processors for local analysis by each member of the team.
+The primary hardware that we have utilized have been our respective CPU processors for local analysis by each member of the team.
 Because we have not used any deep learning techniques in this analysis such as neural networks we have not had to utilize GPU or TPUs to aid in the analysis.

 ## Model Selection